We need your support. Know More

 It is a safe haven for the endangered Western Hoolock Gibbon and bears the distinction of “harbouring the highest primate species diversity for any Indian PA” according to the Wildlife Institute of India (WII).

-The small but proud HGS, named after the Hoolong trees on which the Western Hoolock Gibbon dwells, is home to elephants and multitudes of over 219 avian species, more than 200 species of butterflies, wild boars, rare insects, various reptilian species etc.
+The small but proud HGS, named after the Hoolong trees which are also extensively used by the Western Hoolock Gibbons, is home to elephants and over 219 avian species, more than 200 species of butterflies, wild boars, rare insects, reptiles and more.

-It forms a complex network of fragile ecology comprising natural terrain of tree canopies which are essential for the arboreal Western Hoolock Gibbon.
-The sanctuary provides an outlet for such primate wildlife study thus rendering HGS as one of the natural jewels in Assam’s crown cementing the state’s stature as an “emerald state”.
+Hoolong trees form complex tree canopies in the area that are essential for the arboreal Western Hoolock Gibbon.
+The sanctuary is also a site for primate studies.
+The HGS, therefore, is one of the natural jewels in Assam’s crown, cementing the state’s stature as an ’emerald state’.

 HGS is home to various animal species

-HGS is also home to the capped langur, stump-tailed macaque, rhesus macaque, and the Bengal slow loris.
-According to a report by the WII, HGS, “thereby having the distinction of harbouring the highest primate species diversity for any Indian PA” (sic).
+HGS is also home to the capped langur, stump-tailed macaque, rhesus macaque and the Bengal slow loris.
+According to a report by the WII, HGS, has the “distinction of harbouring the highest primate species diversity for any Indian PA” (sic).

-In the same WII report it states, “As is clear, the present un-electrified single track 1.65 route-km railway line passing through the HGS has caused distress and posed significant conservation issues to arboreal animals.
+The same WII report states, “As is clear, the present un-electrified single track 1.65 route-km railway line passing through the HGS has caused distress and posed significant conservation issues to arboreal animals.
 Hence, a future doubling of the line (if planned) will increase the canopy gap to a larger extent and render any conservation interventions (such as ACB installations) futile” (sic).

 The report titled ‘Artificial Canopy Bridge Design to Facilitate Western Hoolock Gibbon (Hoolock hoolock) Crossing over Mariani-Dibrugarh broad-gauge single-track Railway Line in HGS, Assam) was prepared in May 2023 by WII at the behest of the Assam State Forest Department (ASFD) to provide specific design inputs for the installation of such canopy bridges at HGS.